cloudant-labs/slate/source/includes/api/_sharding.md

 Nodesforeach: store(doc)
 ```

-`PUT /db10/docid92`

-The database "computes."

 ####Indexing – Views, Search, Geo
 Cloudant builds indexes locally for each shard.
-Shard indexing runs in parallel – shards are inert objects.
+Shard indexing runs in parallel.
+Shards are inert objects.

 ####`R` - Read quorum
 The `R` value measures the reads served by the database as query results.
 For example, the results occur when the database provides the answer or when enough nodes provide the answer. *Enough* means the shard attempted to read from `N` nodes, and `R` nodes replied and agreed.